 Peter Jaszi is a Professor Emeritus at American University Law School.
 He writes and lectures about copyright law in historical and cultural contexts and was a founder of the school’s Glushko-Samuelson Intellectual Property Law Clinic as well as its Program on Intellectual Property and Information Justice.
 Having served as a Trustee of the Copyright Society of the U.S.A., Professor Jaszi remains a member of its journal’s editorial board.
 During 1993, Professor Jaszi served as a member of the Librarian of Congress’s Committee on Copyright Registration and Deposit, and from 1994 to 2000, he was a principal organizer of the Digital Future Coalition.
 Since 2005, he has been working with Prof. Patricia Aufderheide to help creative communities develop fair use guidance documents that reflect their particular problems and practices.
 A new edition of their book, Reclaiming Copyright, was published in 2018 by the University of Chicago Press.
 In 2007, Professor Jaszi received the American Library Association’s L. Ray Patterson Copyright Award. https://www.wcl.american.edu/community/faculty/profile/jaszi/bio

-Eugenia Kim is the Co-founder of Leonardo21 Creative Consulting Ltd and a PhD candidate at the School of Creative Media at City University of Hong Kong.
+Eugenia Kim is Lecturer at the Hong Kong Academy of Performing arts and Co-founder of Leonardo21 Creative Consulting Ltd. She holds a PhD from the School of Creative Media at City University of Hong Kong.
 Her current research is in the creation of dances about illness for virtual reality environments, and her company provides digital humanities consulting services for academic institutions in Hong Kong.
 Prior to starting Leonardo21, Eugenia was a digital archivist/librarian in Hong Kong and the United States.
 Previous positions include Metadata/User Testing Specialist and Project Coordinator for the Doris Duke Charitable Foundation grant project at The New York Public Library for the Performing Arts, Visiting Data Curation Specialist at the Purdue University Libraries, and serving on the Board of Trustees for the Dance Heritage Coalition.
 Eugenia is also an active choreographer whose work has been shown in Hong Kong, Boston, and New York City.
 Her research publications span across the use of digital humanities technology for dance preservation, collective memory, and access, to providing frameworks for artists to preserve their own work.
 Eugenia received her BS in Electronic Media, Arts, and Communications from Rensselaer Polytechnic Institute and her MS in Information Science from the University at Albany, SUNY. www.leonardo21.com

 Hannah Kosstrin is a dance historian whose work engages dance, Jewish, and gender studies, modes of movement analysis, and implications for historical and digital embodiments.
 At The Ohio State University, she is Associate Professor in the Department of Dance, affiliate faculty with the Melton Center for Jewish Studies and Center for Slavic and East European Studies, and participant in digital humanities faculty forums.
 Her research and teaching areas of expertise include dance histories of the U.S., Israel and the Jewish diaspora, Latin America, Europe, South Asia, and the African diaspora; gender and queer theory; nationalism and diaspora studies; Laban movement notation and analysis; and, digital humanities.
 She is the author of Honest Bodies: Revolutionary Modernism in the Dances of Anna Sokolow (Oxford University Press, 2017).
 She is project director for the dance notation iPad app KineScribe that is supported by a 2011 National Endowment for the Humanities Office of Digital Humanities Level I Start-Up Grant, and she is on The Ohio State University research team for LabanLens, a HoloLens application for Labanbased dance scoring. https://dance.osu.edu/labanlens